LandonPowell/Dynamite/README.md

 ### DeviousYarn - The String Manipulation Oriented Language.

 ## What is DeviousYarn?
-DeviousYarn is a computer language developed by Landon Powell for the purpose of String Manipulation.
+DeviousYarn is a highly abstracted 6GL computer language developed for the sole purpose of making String Manipulation as easy as possible.
 The DeviousYarn interpreter lies somewhere on the line between line editor and programming language interpreter.

+### Pros -
+* It's easy to write.
+* It's easy to read.
+* 'Intelligent Interpreting' throws an error for bad code, but then adapts and fixes your error during runtime.
+* LISP-like syntax.
+* Function notation.
+* Ability to use all functions as LTR infix operators.

+### Cons -
+* Lower level concepts, like byte manipulations and custom normalization, aren't friendly.
+* It's not as fast as other interpreted languages.

 ## How do I install it?
 Check your package manager's repos for the official DeviousYarn binary.